syncliteio/SyncLiteLoggerJava/README.md

 #You can also close all open databases in a single SQL : CLOSE ALL DATABASES
 ```

-## 2. Telemetry Device :
+## 2. Streaming Device :
-Telemetry device supports all DDL operations as supported by SQLite and Prepared Statement based INSERT operation to allow high speed batched data ingestion, performing logging of the ingested data.
+Streaming device supports all DDL operations as supported by SQLite and Prepared Statement based INSERT operation to allow high speed concurrent batched data ingestion, performing logging of the ingested data.
 It empowers developers to build data-intensive streaming apps, stream IoT/sensor data etc. use cases

 ### Java